CGrassin/3d_lidar/README.md

 Some extra notes from authors of the VL53L0x_compatible branch:
--driver replaced with TMC2209 due to its better sustaiability and codable current control of the driver in compare with DRV8825.
+* driver replaced with TMC2209 due to its better sustaiability and codable current control of the driver in compare with DRV8825,
--VL53L0x is range sensor with lower range.
+* VL53L0x is range sensor with lower range,
--VL53L0x needs no ftdi.
-Data goes through I2C.
+* VL53L0x needs no ftdi.
+Data goes through I2C,